MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/2021-updates.md

 ---
-description: List of changes to the PowerShell documentation for 2021 ms.date: 02/01/2022
+description: List of changes to the PowerShell documentation for 2021 ms.date: 02/02/2023
 title: What's New in PowerShell-Docs for 2021
 ---
 # What's new in PowerShell Docs for 2021

-This article lists some of the major changes to docs during this previous month and celebrates the contributions from the community.
+This article lists notable changes made to docs each month and celebrates the contributions from the community.

 Help us make the documentation better for you.
 Read the [Contributor's Guide][contrib] to learn how to get started.